jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 For our classification tree, this format should be pre-order.
 Every intermediary node will print two lines of data (one for feature and one for threshold).
 For leaf nodes, you should only print the label.

-Note that this class also implements a `calculateAccuracy` method that returns the model's accuracy on provided testing data and labels.
-This is useful to see how well our model actually works!
+Note that this class also implements a `calculateAccuracy` method that returns the model's accuracy on all labels in a provided testing dataset.
+This is useful to see how well our model actually works, and what labels it is struggling with classifying.

 You'll also have to implement two constructors for your Classification Tree, not listed in the interface
 ```java